Last Updated on May 17, 2026 by Ryan Roberts

 A fractional general counsel model is a more embedded version of outside counsel.
 It usually sits on a recurring monthly structure and is designed to provide continuity, prioritization, and business-context judgment.

-Current market commentary consistently frames this model as most useful when a company has regular legal needs but not enough volume to justify a full-time GC.
+This model is most useful when a company has regular legal needs but not enough volume to justify a full-time GC.
+If your company is moving beyond one-off legal projects and needs ongoing support with contracts, hiring, fundraising prep, governance, and day-to-day legal issues, see my Startup General Counsel page.

 In-house counsel